International Service for the Acquisition of Agri-biotech Applications: Annual Report on the Global Status of Commercialized Biotech/GM Crops

 The organization releases an annual publication on the global status of commercially approved genetically engineered crops.
 The publication is authored by Clive James, the founder and chair emeritus of ISAAA.
 The annual brief provides research on global trends in the adoption of major biotech crops since they were first planted commercially.
 Various environmental groups have accused the ISAAA of inflating the size and impact of genetically modified crops in their report.
-James says that the report is base on a multiple public and private sources and that he considers it conservative.
+James says that the report is based on a multiple public and private sources and that he considers it conservative.

 The 2015 report says that "18 million farmers planted 179.7 million hectares of biotech crops in 28 countries, a marginal decrease of 1% (1.8 million hectares) from 2014."
 As per International Service for the Acquisition of Agri-Biotech Applications (ISAAA)'s latest 'Global Status of Commercialized Biotech/ GM Crops in 2017' report, India has the world's fifth largest cultivated area under genetically modified (GM) crops.
 The country with the highest area under transgenic crops, at 75 mh, is the United States.